onera/Cassiopee/CPlot/doc2/source/CPlot.rst

 -----------------------------------------------

-.. py:function:: CPlot.moveCamera(listOfPts, moveEye=False, N=100, speed=1., pos=-1)
+.. py:function:: CPlot.moveCamera(posCams, posEyes=None, dirCams=None, moveEye=False, N=100, speed=1., pos=-1)

-    Move camera along check points.
+    Move camera along camera points.
 The list of points specifies the path of the camera.
     The camera will move along this path, making N steps. pos will position the camera at step number pos along the path.
+    If posEyes is specified, posEye (that
+    is the position the camera is looking to) will follow this path.
-If moveEye is true, the posEye (that is the position the camera is looking to) will follow the path, if false, the posEye will stay at initial posEye.
+    If posEyes is not specified and moveEye is true, the posEye will follow the path Otherwise, the posEye will stay at initial posEye.

+    :param posCams: coordinates of camera points
+    :type posCams: list of tuple of 3 floats or 1D STRUCT Zone
-    :param listOfPts: coordinates of check points
+    :param posEyes: coordinates of eyes points
+    :type posEyes: list of tuple of 3 floats or 1D STRUCT Zone
+    :param dirCams: camera directions
-    :type listOfPts: list of tuple of 3 floats or 1D STRUCT Zone
+    :type dirCams: list of tuple of 3 floats or 1D STRUCT Zone
-    :param moveEye: if True, the eye follow check points
+    :param moveEye: if True, the eye follow camera points
     :type moveEye: Boolean
     :param speed: speed of camera motion
     :type speed: float
-    :param pos: position in listOfPoints (in 0,N)
+    :param pos: position in posCams (in 0,N)
     :param pos: int

     *Example of use:*